 For the men and women tasked with buying a dependable truck that their workers can use every day, much more thought has to go into every commercial truck they consider.
 People like you have to consider a truck’s cargo capacity, towing capacity, cab size, engine size, fuel type, a truck’s reputation for durability, and whether the truck is an economic purchase.

 There are dozens of commercial truck nameplates screaming for the attention of every purchasing agent.
 At BE FORWARD, we have nearly 1,000 in stock.
 Even with 1,000 units in our inventory, there are several that we feel are versatile enough to meet the needs of a wide array of buyers.
-Let’s have a look at five commercial trucks that may well meet your needs.
+Let’s have a look at 5 commercial used trucks that may well meet your needs.

 Mazda Bongo Truck